 I have been craving a salad inspired by these, but I wanted mine punched up just a bit, so I added radicchio (for a pleasant bitterness) and a lemon caper dressing that gives a salty tang to the proceedings.
 Ricotta salata is ricotta's firmer cousin (see more about ricotta salata here); it crumbles beautifully and has a gentle milkiness.
 You can substitute feta, if you want, although that will increase the saltiness of the salad and you may need to adjust the seasoning accordingly.

-My husband and I have as much of an affection for the pizza at great, hole-in-the-wall joints, as the cold, crisp, completely unfussy salad that's usually served there.
+My husband and I love the cold, crisp, completely unfussy salad at great, hole-in-the-wall joints.
 Our ritual, regardless of the pizza spot we're at, is to share one before the pie arrives.
-This salad from Faith hits the mark on everything a good pizza joint salad should be.
-It's loaded with crunchy iceberg lettuce, a bit of bitter radicchio for color and contrast, salty treats like olives and crumbled cheese, and then tossed in the most addictive tangy lemon caper dressing.
-Now we can enjoy our unfussy favorite at home before during our pizza nights in our own kitchen.
+This salad from Faith hits the mark on everything a good pizza-joint salad should be.
+It's loaded with crunchy iceberg lettuce, a bit of bitter radicchio for color and contrast, salty treats like olives and crumbled cheese, and then tossed in the most irresistible tangy lemon caper dressing.
+Now we can enjoy our unfussy favorite at home before pizza nights in our own kitchen.

 - Sheela, March 2018